Bam Margera: Health and alcoholism

-On September 16, 2021, Margera's wife Nikki filed for child custody of their son Phoenix Wolf.
-However, she did not file a divorce petition to end their eight-year marriage.

 On May 17, 2022, Margera announced that he had completed one year of sobriety treatment.

-On June 15, 2022, Margera was reported missing after fleeing his rehab center.
+He relapsed less than a month later, and on June 15, Margera was reported missing after fleeing his rehab center.
 He was found and voluntarily returned to rehab after being gone for a week.
 He was returned with police escort since he was in the rehabilitation facility under court order.
 On June 26, 2022, he was reported missing again after fleeing his rehab center for the second time.
 He was found and checked in to a new treatment facility on June 27, 2022.
 He was spotted at a bar after fleeing rehab once again on September 4, 2022.
 On September 25, 2022, it was reported that he was caught intoxicated in a bar in Atlanta, Georgia, amid rehab problems.

-On December 9, 2022, it was reported that he was hospitalized and put on a ventilator in a San Diego ICU due to pneumonia and COVID-19.
+On December 9, 2022, it was reported that Margera was hospitalized and put on a ventilator in a San Diego ICU due to pneumonia and COVID-19.
 He was released from the hospital the next day.
-On Steve-O's Wild Ride! podcast, he said that he also suffered from five seizures during his stay at the hospital.
+On Steve-O's Wild Ride! podcast, he said that he also suffered from four seizures before he got to the hospital, and another one during his stay at the hospital.

 On February 15, 2023, his wife Nikki filed for legal separation and spousal support, citing irreconcilable differences.
-Legal documents state that Boyd is seeking physical and legal custody and that Margera can have parental visitation as long as he and his son remain within Los Angeles County.
-It further details that her reasoning for filing for separation was based on Margera behaving inappropriately while spending time with their son, leading Boyd to believe Margera was under the influence.
+Legal documents detailed that her reasoning for filing for separation was based on Margera behaving inappropriately while spending time with their son, leading Boyd to believe Margera was under the influence of alcohol.

-He was arrested on March 2, 2023, for domestic violence, after he allegedly kicked a woman.
-He was released from custody after he posted a $50,000 bail the next day.
+On March 29, 2023, Margera was arrested for public intoxication.

+On May 26, 2023, it was reported that Margera wants a judge to dismiss his divorce with his wife Nikki, as she is not allowing him to see their son.
+On June 1, 2023, he posted a video on Instagram threatening to smoke crack until he is dead unless he sees his son.
+By June 4 police had located and taken custody of Margera in Los Angeles, California, after which he was involuntarily committed to a mental health facility for evaluation via a 5150 hold.

+On September 23, 2024, it was reported that he was arrested again after he allegedly violated his probation.
+He was put in the Chester County Prison, and was ordered to undergo a drug and alcohol evaluation.